mrfdev/CMI/Resources/FAQ/cmi-user-moderation.md

 **Chat filter**

-A global chat filter feature is available by CMI, using dynamic regular expressions to catch phrases and bypasses of phrases in a smart way.
+A global chat filter feature is available by CMI, using dynamic regular expressions to catchphrases and bypass phrases smartly.
 This should help auto-replace words in public and private messages, as well as auto warn, kick, ban, mute, etc. So even when you're not online you can fight hate speech, user safety, advertising, and such.

 More about the chat filter features [here](https://www.zrips.net/cmi/extra/chat-filter/)

 **Global Chat Mute / Clearing**

-If a situation gets out of hand and it doens't involve just one or a couple of users, you can consider using a temporary global chat mute.
+If a situation gets out of hand and it does not involve just one or a couple of users, you can consider using a temporary global chat mute.
 This way nobody can chat until the chat is unmuted again.
-Giving your team members time to process what is going on and take appropriate actions if needed.
+This will give your team members time to process what is going on and take appropriate actions if needed.

 Mute commands and permissions are listed higher up in this article.